-The Home and Community Care Program is authorized by, and these regulations are promulgated under, the authority of R.I.G.L. § 42-66.3-1 et.seq., "Home and Community Care Services to the Elderly", as amended.
+The Home and Community Care Services to the Elderly Program, hereinafter referred to as "the Program," is authorized by, and these regulations are promulgated under, the authority contained in Rhode Island General Laws {R.I.G.L}. § 42-66.3-1 et.seq., "Home and Community Care Services to the Elderly", as amended.